Tushar-Naik/Algos/README.md

 1. Palindrome Linked List
 1. Swap Kth Element from start end in Linked List
 1. Find a Loop in Linked List and break the loop
+1. Create a Double Linked list from the leafs of a Binary Tree.

 ## Programs ##
 package com.flipkart.programs;